rust-lang/surveys/surveys/2024-annual-survey/report/2025-01-27-2024-State-Of-Rust-Survey-2024-results.md

 <!-- chart: which-problems-limit-your-productivity -->

 In terms of specific unstable (or missing) features that Rust users want to be stabilized (or implemented), the most desired ones were async closures and if/let while chains.
 Well, we have good news!
 Async closures will be stabilized in the next version of Rust (1.85), and if/let while chains will hopefully follow [soon after](https://github.com/rust-lang/rust/pull/132833), once Edition 2024 is released (which will also happen in Rust 1.85).
+People were really helpful and tried hard pointing their most notable issue limiting productivity.
+It's hard to summarize all the various freeform answers but we have seen mentioned eveything that we already know about.
+This said, some clustering can be done around async programming (an all-time favourite) and (very distant) various issues relevant to cargo and general debuggability of errors (which people love but it's not perfect for everyone).
+A few mentioned Rust tooling being slow or resource intensive (rust-analyzer and rustfmt), a better IDE story and interoperability with other languages.

 Other coveted features are generators (both sync and async) and more powerful generic const expressions.
 You can follow the [Rust Project Goals](https://rust-lang.github.io/rust-project-goals/2025h1/goals.html) to track the progress of these (and other) features.